Tale of the Tait | Kansas vs. Villanova may look different this time, but Saturday’s showdown features plenty of meaningful storylines

 Sure, the matchup will be hyped up from coast to coast.
 And it deserves that kind of attention, regardless of the names on the floor.
 After all, Kansas and Villanova have been two of college basketball’s most successful and dominant programs during the past five years, with the Wildcats winning two national titles, single-handedly keeping Kansas from a chance to hoist its own trophy both times.

-In 2016, Villanova ended KU’s run in the Elite Eight in Louisville, with a tough, 64-59, every-possession-matters type of game.
-It marked the final game of Perry Ellis’ Kansas career and the Wichita native finished with 4 points on 1-of-5 shooting while Villanova went on to beat North Carolina in the national title game.
+In 2016, Villanova ended KU’s run in the Elite Eight in Louisville, Ky., with a tough, 64-59, every-possession-matters type of game.
+It marked the final game of Perry Ellis’ Kansas career and the Wichita native finished with 4 points on 1-of-5 shooting, while Villanova went on to beat North Carolina in the national title game.

-Last year, in the city where Self and company claimed the title in 2008, the Wildcats went berserk from 3-point range, torching the nets for an NCAA record 18 3-pointers — on 40 attempts — with 13 of the makes coming during a first-half onslaught from which Kansas never recovered.
+Last year, in the city where Bill Self and company claimed the title in 2008, the Wildcats went berserk from 3-point range, torching the nets for an NCAA record 18 3-pointers — on 40 attempts — with 13 of the makes coming during a first-half onslaught from which Kansas never recovered.

 Two players who played meaningful minutes in that game will be on the floor for Kansas on Saturday, with Lagerald Vick (8 points in 32 minutes) and Marcus Garrett (scoreless in 18 minutes) both likely starting on Saturday.